 4 Objective

-The objective of this work item is to the Stage 3 with protocol and procedures enhancement for EAP based secondary authentication/authorization, with 5GS interworking with EPS scenarios, external interworking with the DN-AAA server support EAP with sustainable security.
-Also will extend N6 interface applicable attributes needed by the DN-AAA server.
+The objective of this work item is to enhance the Stage 3 with protocol and procedures N6 interface enhancement for EAP based secondary authentication/authorization, with 5GS interworking with EPS scenarios, external interworking with the DN-AAA server support EAP with sustainable security, not impacting NAS protocol and procedures.
+Also extend N6 interface applicable attributes needed by the DN-AAA server.

 The following areas of work are expected to be covered: